Manually Validate Extracted Data: Extraction Validation

 breadcrumbs extraction validation

-2. document ID or document name, ability to change the document name
+2. The document ID or document name, with the ability to change the document name.

 2. Actions

-Shows the Document Type as well as all the actions for a document.
+Shows the document type and the available actions for a document.

 action menu

-2. The "Back" button opens the list from which a user-entered Extraction Validation or the main Extraction list.
+2. Back – Returns to the list from which the user entered Extraction Validation or the main Extraction list.

-5. Finish Validation, the button is only active if all fields are properly validated (See: Done, Save, Force-Done and Forwarding to 1st/2nd/3rd Level)
+5. Finish Validation – This button is only active when all fields are properly validated (see Done, Save, Force-Done, and Forwarding to 1st/2nd/3rd Level).

 3. Viewer

-View the document, navigate through pages and more.
+Allows you to view the document, navigate through pages, and more:

-1. Page navigation - skim through pages and/or jump to the start or the end of your document.
+1. Page Navigation – Skim through pages or jump to the beginning or end of the document.

-2. Rotation - If our preprocessing was unable to rotate your document, you can do so manually.
+2. Rotation – If preprocessing didn’t rotate your document correctly, rotate it manually.

 4. Editor

-Displays all the extracted data and, together with the Info-Box/Field one of the most important screens in Validation Extraction.
+Displays all extracted data and, together with the Info-Box/Field section, forms one of the most important parts of Extraction Validation.

 Fields are grouped into Sections and Field Sets.
-Layout, size, section names come either pre-configured when using our plentiful standards or can be customized by an administrator.
-The Field Editor is designed to lazy load data, meaning even with tons of data the Extraction Validation interface should always perform fast and reliable.
+The layout, size, and section names are either preconfigured (when using our standard document types) or customized by an administrator.
+The Field Editor uses lazy loading, ensuring fast and reliable performance even with large amounts of data.

-To fully explain the functionality we need to look at the editor together with the Info Box - Field tab further down in this article.
+For a full explanation of the functionality, see the Editor in combination with the Info Box – Field tab further down in this article.

 5. Info-Box